-What do the different kind of mortar joints look like?
+What do different kinds of mortar joints look like?

-There are many different styles of the mortar joint.
-Some of the most popular we see are the grapevine joint, butter joint, and concave joints to name a few.
+There are many different styles of mortar joints.
+Some of the most popular we see are the grapevine, butter, and concave joints, to name a few.
 With a grapevine joint, you will see a rough, wavy line in the center of the joint to give the appearance of a grapevine.
 This is created using a grapevine jointer.
 Butter joints are very thick, messy layers of mortar in between each brick.
 A concave joint is made using a curved steel jointing too to leave the look of a curved joint.
 V joint must be tooled properly so no water or snow accumulates within the joint.

 Can I install manufactured stone inside my fireplace firebox?